ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 addressed.
 Most of these scripts are written in NCL at the moment, but more and more examples for Python-based cmorizing scripts become available.

-.. note: NCL support will terminate soon, so new cmorizer scripts should preferably be written in Python.
+.. note:: NCL support will terminate soon, so new cmorizer scripts should preferably be written in Python.

 How much cmorizing an observational data set needs is strongly dependent on the original NetCDF file and how close the original formatting already is to